 - All applicants are required to submit a video with their application

-- Video must be three to five minutes.
+- Video can not exceed five minutes.

 - Video must be provided through an online link such as YouTube or Vimeo.
 Remember to check that your privacy settings allow outside viewers.

 - Film your horse in an arena if possible.

 - In the video demonstrate all the maneuvers and gaits you and your horse are capable of performing as relevant to the clinic in which you are applying.

 - Complete applications with video are reviewed for selection.

 - Selected participants will be notified by the end of the day February 20.